cerqueiraedu/rent-a-movie/README.md

 ```

-[POST /login](http://localhost:3000/login) - validates a `user` and returns a new token, if credentials are valid
+[POST /login](http://localhost:3000/login) - validates a `user` and returns a new token, if credentials are valid:

 ```json
 {